Dadaskis/TerritoryWars/README.md

 ## License

 MIT License.
-Happiness to everyone!
+Happiness to everyone!...

+...
+It's tough to realize that I spent 6 months to make this thing to play with nearly nobody as a result.
+I guess I was the one left deceived.